 A primary insurer may voluntarily present a nonrefundable payment to the Fund generally equal to the amount of primary coverage in effect for the related claim.
 This payment from the primary insurer is negotiable with the Fund in exchange for a release of payment for any future defense costs that may be incurred on the claim.
 This amount is held as a liability on the Fund's financial statements until the time a payment is made on the claim.
-Contributions of \$1.0 million were being held as of June 30, 2016 and \$2.0 million were being held as of June 30, 2015.
-No contributions were being held as of June 30, 2014.
+Contributions of \$1.0 million were being held as of June 30, 2017 and June 30, 2016.
+Contributions of \$2.0 million were being held as of June 30, 2015.